 File Management Basics

-How to zip files, show hidden files, understand file types, and organize your files
+How to zip files, show hidden files, understand file types, and organize your files.
+Essential file management skills for Windows, Mac, and Linux.

 Knowing how to manage files saves you from a lot of frustration.
 This covers the essentials: zipping and unzipping, understanding common file types, showing hidden files, and finding things quickly.